gSchool/quick-check-20170110/README.md

 -- YOUR ANSWER HERE --

-## Explain each of the below versins of writing functions
+## Explain each of the below versions of writing functions

 For each, answer:
 - Is this ES5 or ES6?